Liuguanli/Udacity_Projects/Forecast_Rossmann_Store_Sales/capstone_proposal_template.md

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

-There are four Files given by Kaggle including: train.csv - historical data including Sales
+There are four data Files given by Kaggle including:
+> * train.csv - historical data including Sales

-test.csv - historical data excluding Sales
+> * test.csv - historical data excluding Sales

-sample_submission.csv - a sample submission file in the correct format
+> * sample_submission.csv - a sample submission file in the correct format

-store.csv - supplemental information about the stores
+> * store.csv - supplemental information about the stores

-Data fields
+#### Data fields:

-Most of the fields are self-explanatory.
-Like:
-In train.csv
-Store, DayOfWeek, Date, Sales, Customes, Open, Promo, StateHoliday, SchoolHoliday In test.csv
-Id	Store	DayOfWeek	Date	Open	Promo	StateHoliday	SchoolHoliday In sample_submission.csv
-Id	Sales
-In store.csv
-Store	StoreType	Assortment	CompetitionDistance	CompetitionOpenSinceMonth	CompetitionOpenSinceYear	Promo2	Promo2SinceWeek	Promo2SinceYear	PromoInterval

-The following are descriptions for those that aren't.
+Most of the fields are self-explanatory like DayOfWeek and Date.
+While the following are descriptions for those that aren't.

 > * Id - an Id that represents a (Store, Date) duple within the test set
 > * Store - a unique Id for each store